 Community-based, mobile crisis supports are one of the key services that the children's programs provide.
 These services are provided in the home or community setting as an immediate result of a crisis event.
-All regions have return to post COVID practices and are providing these services on site.
+All regions are providing these services on site.
 It is especially important to the REACH model because it impacts and benefits not only the child but their immediate support system as well.
 Generally, these supports are successful in stabilizing the situation and being part of the solution for obviating out-of-home placement.
 The next chart depicts admissions activity for the community mobile crisis support program.